 Key benefits of using credit screening services

-Services providing credit screening and background reports help landlords assess prospective tenants by offering the following:
+The best credit check services for landlords provide credit screening and background reports help landlords assess prospective tenants by offering the following:

 - Metrics suggesting how a person approaches paying bills and meeting commitments, based on their payment history.

 - Indicators on the applicant’s ability to pay the rent.
 Landlords often use a rule-of-thumb that a tenant should not be accepted if the rent is more than 1/3 of total income.
 More relevant, in our opinion, is whether a tenant can cover rent and other debts on a monthly basis.
 A credit screening report will show you whether an applicant has a sufficient income-to-debt level to cover all expenses.

 - An outline of financial liabilities such as car loans, mortgages, and credit card debts.

 - A window into a person’s life path where it comes to career trajectory and housing track record.

 - Help confirming identity and detecting fraud, by linking social security numbers with birth date, residence history, and financial records.

 We suggest you use one of many online services that provide not only credit screening reports, but access to background and criminal information, as well as other tools such as online applications and rent collection.
 Please take a look at our list of top credit screening services for landlords.

 - An industry leader in tenant screening, RentPrep offers a selection of reports starting at $21.
 Get started by setting up your free RentPrep Account.